kora-projects/kora-docs/mkdocs/blog/en/fast-startup-not-convenience.md

 ---

-## Fast Startup Is Most Valuable When You Actually Use Elasticity
+## Fast Startup Is Most Valuable When You Actually Use Elasticity { #elasticity-value }

 Not every service needs to optimize startup aggressively.